 20 of the 34 different hashing algorithms on NiceHash

-NiceHash currently operates servers in Amsterdam, Chennai, Hong Kong, San Jose, Sao Paulo and Tokyo.
+NiceHash currently operates servers in eastern and western Europe as well as eastern and western USA.
 You should use the location that’s closest to your own location for the best performance.

 Nicehash Profit Calculator

 Of course your main objective when mining is profitability, and NiceHash wants you to be profitable as well.
 So, they’ve created this handy Mining Profitability Calculator that lets you plug in that type of hardware you have and your electricity cost and then tells you how much you can expect to make with the service over 1 day, 1 week and 1 month.

 You’ll see that not all hardware is profitable, but since that’s based on current Bitcoin prices it might be that the future price will be high enough to make selling your hashing power now profitable in the future.

 NiceHash Plans & Pricing

 There are no fixed subscription plans at NiceHash and you can start with as little as 0.001 BTC.
 While prices are quoted on a BTC/day basis you can create a contract for less than a day or longer than a day.
 And the prices fluctuate based on the market prices of coins and the total hashing power directed at a given algorithm.
 NiceHash refreshes the price list every 10 seconds based on the real-time information they are getting from various networks and exchanges.

 - Standard bidding – With standard bidding you can place an order with a lower price, but there’s a chance you’ll eventually be outbid and need to increase your bid.
 Still, this is the cheapest method for bidding on hashing power.